itssanayk/web-dev/README.md

 # Web-Dev
-A repository to keep track of learning ofvarious tools of Web Development Technologies.
+A repository to keep track of learning of various tools of Web Development Technologies.